zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 ```

 This process continues until we derive an updateX function.
 A pattern emerges where each updateX function contains an updateX-1 nested within an update function.
 This is where recursion comes into play.
 A recursive function is one that calls itself.
-To eliminate implicit arguments in function names and derive a recursive updateX function that accepts an array of keys representing a path (the sequence of keys for locating a value in nested objects), we must also establish a base case—a condition that stops the recursion.
+To eliminate implicit arguments in function names and derive a recursive updateX function that accepts an array of keys representing a path (the sequence of keys for locating a value in nested objects), we must also establish a base case -- a condition that stops the recursion.
 The final result looks like this:

 ```javascript